candicepanpan/Candice_Profolio/README.md

 [Poster](https://github.com/candicepanpan/CPG_project/blob/main/2021%20IP-CPGposter%20final.pdf)
 * In collaboration with a multinational CPG company that sells its products on Jindong.com (China largest e-Commerce platform), the project aims to help to minimize the effect of cannibazalition and optimize the cannibalization rate by using both statistical and machine learning models (GBM and random forest).
+Create R shinyapp Dashboard for company to use

 # [Used Car Price Recommendation System - Python](https://github.com/candicepanpan/Used-Car-price-recommendation-system)